robokow/robokow-old-github/_posts/2015-2-11-Hello-World.md

 Hi robokow!
 You've successfully authenticated, but GitHub does not provide shell access.
 </code>

 This is pretty neat!
 Without filling in any passwords or username been able to make a change to this blogpost!
-Still need to figure out the other step.
+Still need to figure out the other step, because three cli commands is still quite a lot.